Just like the previous model PCIII USB this new & improved unit not

 trim values before they are accepted (written) to the map

-in the PC-V and of course when I saw those unusually lean
+in the PCV and of course when I saw those unusually lean

 values I cleared the trim instead of accepting it.